“Miss Garland is arch, pert and mischievous, and when it comes to dancing she is immense.” – Gilbert Kanour, “The Pirate” review, 1948

 August 17, 1945: Ziegfeld Follies

 August 17, 1946: Judy took part in the second annual Motion Picture Academy program with a host of other stars.
-No details about the show are known aside from what’s printed in these ads, including the fact that Judy was scheduled to sing “The Trolley Song.”
+No details about the show are known aside from what’s printed in these ads and article about the event published on August 19 (see below), including the fact that Judy was scheduled to sing “The Trolley Song.”
 Included in that last ad is an ad for a Los Angeles stage production of The Wizard of Oz featuring the music from the MGM film.
 This is possibly the first time a separate stage version using the MGM music was produced.
 Donna Lee O’Leary played the role of Dorothy.

 August 17, 1948: Two reviews of The Pirate.
 They’re both good examples of the mixed responses the film received.
 Most critics and audiences enjoyed the film overall in spite of the fact that it was more “artsy” than what they were used to in a musical and the songs (excepting “Be A Clown”) were below par for a Cole Porter score.
 In the first review, some of the differences between the original play and film are noted, and Gilbert Kanour liked Judy’s dancing more than her acting!

 Meanwhile, Easter Parade was breaking box office records and proving to be the big his of the season.

 August 17, 1958: Dorothy Kilgallen reported on a biography book deal.
 Unfortunately, it didn’t happen.

 August 17, 1961: Judy in the news.
 In 1961, Judy was on top of her game and at the top of the entertainment world.
 The above are just a couple of examples of the many articles written about her at this time.